-2. No unbound material shall be used in the surface treatment of the vehicular accesses throughout.

-Reason: To avoid displacement of loose material onto the highway in the interests of highway safety in accordance with policy DM1.

-3. Prior to occupation of the development the vehicular accesses shall be constructed at right angles to the highway boundary and to the carriageway.
-The width of the access at its junction with the highway shall not be more than 3.6 metres (equivalent to 4 low kerbs) or 7.2 metres if they are adjoining vehicle accesses (equivalent to 4 low kerbs) in front of each property), shall be retained at that width for 6 metres within the site and shall be provided with an appropriate dropped kerb vehicular crossing of the footway/highway verge.

-Reason: to ensure that vehicles can enter and leave the highway in a controlled manner in the interest of highway safety in accordance with policy DM1.

-4. There shall be no discharge of surface water onto the Highway.
+Reason: To ensure roads/footways are constructed to an appropriate standard in the interests of highway safety in accordance with Policy DM7. - 3.
+No unbound material shall be used in the surface treatment of the vehicular accesses throughout.
+Reason: To avoid displacement of loose material onto the highway in the interests of highway safety in accordance with policy DM1. - 4.
+Prior to occupation of the development the vehicular accesses shall be constructed at right angles to the highway boundary and to the carriageway.
+The width of the access at its junction with the highway shall not be more than 3.6 metres (equivalent to 4 low kerbs) or 7.2 metres if they are adjoining vehicle accesses (equivalent to 4 low kerbs in front of each property), shall be retained at that width for 6 metres within the site and shall be provided with an appropriate dropped kerb vehicular crossing of the footway/highway verge.
+Reason: to ensure that vehicles can enter and leave the highway in a controlled manner in the interest of highway safety in accordance with policy DM1. - 5.
+There shall be no discharge of surface water onto the Highway.